Nonabelian multiplicative integration and curvature obstructions for surface holonomy: Curvature obstruction and the Wess-Zumino phase

-Let $V\colon[0,1]^3\!\to M$ be a smooth $3$--chain whose oriented boundary satisfies $\partial V=\Sigma_1-\Sigma_0$.
-Choose a triangulation $\mathcal{T}$ of~$V$ by small smooth $3$ simplices $f_k$ and apply the local identity \eqref{eq:local-stokes} to each $f_k$.
-Multiplying these identities in the order prescribed by the triangulation gives
+and the $h_i$ denote the surface holonomies of the four oriented faces of $f$.
+Triangulate the $3$-chain $V$ by sufficiently small simplices $f_k$.
+Applying the local identity to each simplex and multiplying over the triangulation gives